 It can easily blend in with your natural hair and is easy to maintain.

-However, it will suit women who love simplicity and only one specific hairstyle.
+However, it will suit women who love the simplicity and only one specific hairstyle.

 What’s The Difference Between Loose Wave VS Body Wave

-- Loose extensions have a lot more volume and would look the best on someone who is on a lookout for a bouncy curl.
+- Loose extensions have a lot more volume and would look the best on someone who is on the lookout for a bouncy curl.